Abidzar16/gg-final-project/README.md

 ## Problem description

 This repository containing server-side only social media application that can be used to share information with other people inside a spesific company. therefore, the usage of existing public social networks is prohibited.
+This microservice is primarily created using Ruby as programming langauge and Sinatra as Backend Framework

 ---